ENG498-JCDD/Justice-Centered-Data-Design/src/00-Getting-Started/02-vc-fork-clone.md

 ## Submission

-On Moodle, submit an image of the following:
+Submit an image of the following:

 1. Your forked version of [https://github.com/lingeringcode/sjd-test](https://github.com/lingeringcode/sjd-test) in your GH profile online.
 2. A cloned version of this fork on your local computer.